System to support the success of diverse employees

 In addition to annual paid leave, employees receive three days of special paid leave per year for activities such as disaster relief, international cooperation, nature and environmental protection, support for people with disabilities, and support for raising the next generation of children.
 You can get it.

-Spouse overseas transfer leave
+Spouse overseas transfer leave Cessation from work by employees

 You can take a leave of absence of up to three years to accompany your spouse on an overseas transfer.

-Civil Rights Exercise and Official Duty Leave
+Civil Rights Exercise and

 If you are appointed as a judge, prosecutor, etc., you will be granted the required number of days of special paid leave in addition to your annual paid leave.